-Education for citizenship themes is often built around a stimulus activity that will make a connection with the student as a person as well as guide his or her development in relation to peers and others and the wider society.
+Education for citizenship, peace and related themes is often built around a stimulus activity that will make a connection with the student as a person as well as guide his or her development in relation to peers and others and the wider society.
 Some activities are more demanding on teachers than others.
-The list of stimulus activities below begins with stories, which can be used even by teachers who may have limited background in education for citizenship and peace.
+The list of stimulus activities below begins with stories, which can be used even by teachers who may have limited background in this area.
 In contrast, category (c) below, use of structured "game-like" learning activities, can be very effective but requires good training of and support for teachers.

-a) Stories that engage students' empathy and introduce concepts, skills, values, and problem-solving supportive of citizenship and peacebuilding behaviours38
+a) Stories that engage students' empathy and introduce concepts, skills, values, and problem-solving supportive of citizenship and peacebuilding behaviours5 b) Photographs/pictures depicting a relevant scenario